vikhyat/e_natten/README.md

 Forward and backward pass comparison of the fused and original natten implementation.
 Run with batch size 4, 4 heads, head dimension 128, and kernel size 5.
 The parameter on the x-axis is the image size in 2D, so the number of tokens is the square of this value.
-All experiments run on an A100 GPU.
+All experiments were run on an A100 GPU.

 | Forward Pass | Backward Pass |